Home | Suggestions and FAQ | Contact | Log in

 I don’t want people to tell me things anonymously!

 That’s fine.
-If you like, you can still use our site to give admonition to others.
-If you want face-to-face admonition, simply ask for it.
+If you like, you can still use the site to give feedback to others.
+If you want face-to-face feedback, simply ask for it.
 That's not what Admonymous is for.

 What about giving positive feedback?